Skip to main content

 A fundamental tension exists between comprehensive governance auditing and data confidentiality.
 Logging every interaction for compliance potentially exposes sensitive outputs, proprietary logic, or PII.
 Current approaches force a choice: comprehensive audit or privacy protection.

-Evidence bundles support tiered disclosure: structural verification (shareable with any auditor) and payload verification (authorized parties only).
+Evidence bundles support tiered disclosure: integrity verification from the hashes alone (shareable with any auditor) and payload confirmation against those hashes (authorized parties only).
 This enables compliance verification without confidentiality compromise in multi-tenant deployments.

 T8: Network Binding and Isolation